atomical/screenshot/README.md

 screenshot
 ==========

-A package for taking screenshots in golang
+A package for taking screenshots with golang.